Two Factor Authentication

 Bad guys are after your data.
 You’ve probably already been the victim of a data breach.
 Your passwords are probably compromised.
 How can you possibly hope to keep your data to yourself?

-Two-factor authentication can help.
+Multi-factor (or two-factor) authentication can help.

-The most important account you can enable 2FA on is your email.
+The most important account you can enable MFA on is your email.
 Think about it, every time you click the “I forgot my password” link, the first thing most services do is send you a link in an email.
 If a bad guy gets access to your email, it’s game over, they have access to EVERYTHING linked to that email account.
-To enable 2FA on your email accounts here are some quick links to the major players:
+To enable MFA on your email accounts here are some quick links to the major players:

 Google/Gmail